 - Ensure that any advance decisions are recorded and that the correct documentation is available

-- Where the Resident lacks capacity, continue to explain and ensure that the least restrictive options are taken to maintain their safety and the safety of everyone.
+- Where the Resident lacks capacity, continue to explain and ensure that the least restrictive options are taken to maintain their safety and the safety of everyone at the home.
 Where required, involve the Resident’s GP

-- Follow the COVID-19 Testing Policy and Procedure and the Government’s advice on their website
+- Follow the Company’s COVID-19 Testing Policy and Procedure at the home and the Government’s advice on their website

-If staff have a fever (37.8 degrees, a new/persistent cough, or a loss or change in their sense of smell or taste) they must follow national guidance for social care staff and advice from Test and Trace teams.
+If staff have a fever (37.8 degrees Celsius), a new/persistent cough, or a loss or change in their sense of smell or taste they must follow national guidance for social care staff and advice from Test and Trace teams.

-You’ll usually need to self-isolate and follow guidance for social are staff if:
+You’ll usually need to self-isolate and follow guidance for social care staff if:

 - Someone you live with has symptoms or tested positive